almost-matching-exactly/DAME-FLAME-Python-Package/docs/_documentation/api-documentation/FLAME-Class.md

   </a>
 </div>

-This class creates the matches based on the DAME "Dynamic Almost Matching Exactly" algorithm.
+This class creates the matches based on the FLAME "Fast Large-Scale Almost Matching Exactly" algorithm.
 It has built in support for stopping criteria and missing data handling.

 Read more in the [User Guide](../user-guide/Getting-Matches.html)